En / Ru

 "So, why do snow leopards prefer Mongolia?
 It seems that the landscapes are very similar… Do they have fewer poachers in Mongolia?"
 I wondered.

-"The Mongols more often see snow leopards in river valleys, below gorges.
+"The Mongolians more often see snow leopards in river valleys, below gorges.
 In Russia snow leopards prefer highlands, for some reason.
 We think that animals are just being cautious.
-According to the law, there are huge penalties and even criminal liability for hunting a snow leopard.
+Under to the law, there are huge penalties and even criminal liability for hunting a snow leopard.
 Poachers no longer hunt the snow leopard.
 Almost.
-But still the indirect threat comes from them.
-Irbis often fall into snare traps placed for musk deer.
+But still an indirect threat still comes from them.
+Irbis often falls into snare traps placed for musk deer.
 Leopards take the same paths as musk deer and can become innocent victims.
 There were times when a female fell into traps along with her offspring.
 According to rough estimates, poachers can set up 5 thousand snare traps in just one season.

 In Mongolia, there is no problem.
 It seems that in Russia it is difficult to prohibit hunting for musk deer, probably because of lobbying.
 There are legal limits for musk deer hunting in Russia in the Irkutsk Region, and it seems that they are using it to legalise poaching in the Kosh-Agach region.
 It was a great effort to include the musk deer into the regional Red List of the Altai Republic.
 This will certainly make the business of poachers more complicated.
 But even this is not enough.
 If we prohibit the circulation and export of animal derivatives from Russia, this would completely stop poaching.
 The main consumers of the musk of Siberian deer are China and South Korea.
 Most of the products are sold there, and there is always high demand for it.
 The price growth curve of musk looks more profitable than the one for gold.
 It has never decreased, and the growth rate is higher than the rate of gold.